laurayuzheng/HelloQUEST/README.md

 # HelloQUEST

+## Notes on eventIDGenerator.py:
+* Currently asks for the row number in the excel sheet and the abbreviation of the office code.
+Still need to look into the autmatic generation of the office code, and we'll be set.
+* The last four digits are just randomly generated.
+Will deal with pulling the pin from existing data once I figure out a source.

 ## Getting Started
 ### Here is a list of commands to run in **Terminal** before running this code:
 * xcode-select --install